-Daydreaming for hours while staring at a beach in Hawaii on your calendar sounds fascinating at the moment.
+Daydreaming for hours on your calendar while staring at a beach in Hawaii sounds fascinating.
 How about the perfect fantasy where you can shut your eyes and imagine the feeling of glorious Hawaiian sunshine embracing your skin?

-The Maui beaches give you the best beaches in the country.
+Maui has the best beaches in the country.
 The best beaches in Maui depend on what kind of vacation you have in mind.
-Whether it its a honeymoon, family vacation, or a surf trip, this guide shall help you choose the perfect beach.
+Whether it is a honeymoon, a family vacation, or a surf trip, this guide shall help you choose the perfect beach.

-Stop worrying about not being able to figure out where the best beaches in Maui are.
-Relax, trust your instincts and choose our experienced perspective.
+Stop worrying about being unable to determine where the best beaches in Maui are.
+Relax, trust your instincts, and choose our experienced perspective.
 Plan the perfect beach holiday with all the best things to do in Maui.

 Enjoy these top beaches in the Maui article and absorb that vitamin sea you deserve.